Wu-Haitao/InventoryManagementSystem/README.md

 The panel left contains all the information about the current selected asset including its tag, quantity, etc.

-Restricted by the panel size, some information may be wrapped.
-In order to view the full details, click on the button on top right and it will open an asset details window.
+Some information may be wrapped.
+Click on the button on top right to view the full details.

 #### Accessories List